ebabel-eu/react-login/README.md

 The property afterSignupDisplayLogin is set to false by default.
 If it is set to true, the event `signup-successful` will still be dispatched, and the login screen will be displayed.

 ## todo tasks
+- Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
 - Proofread the Dutch text in demo index.js and README.md
 - Make the Login component style dynamic with properties and delete Login.css
 - Prevent double clicking on submit button based on Axios async process.
-- After Forgotten Password and Signup, show a screen to inform user the action was (or wasn't) successfully completed, then offer a link to login, don't just go straight back to Login.
 - Make the input field [validation messages customizable](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Form_validation).
-- Make the whole repository into a reusable npm module React component that can be reused in apps as an npm dependency.
 - Move all components of Login into separate repositories.
 - Adapt this React.js code to also work natively in mobiles with React Native, but also take a look at [Flutter](https://flutter.dev/docs/get-started/flutter-for/react-native-devs)
 - Add more Jest unit tests.